kubescape/sneeffer/README.md

 spec:
   imageName: docker.io/library/nginx@sha256:970fab39f49cfac758a2c9a73414a483fc56bded6f8c578c651408567dceb356
   summary:
-    description: Wow!! there are only 8 relavent vulnerebilities out of 134 in this image
+    description: 8 relevant vulnerabilities detected out of 134 total in this image image
     imageVulns:
       all: 134